Donrwalsh/curiouser-paradox/train-of-thought.md

 So tonight I spent some time with the polling script, and I'll tell ya I got things to where I believe we are sitting pretty nicely - minus this absolutely infuriating bug that I'll get into.
 Overall, I spent some time working on a better structure and then on establishing a path directly to the ultimate payoff which is the running of the git pull and then docker compose commands resulting in a fully deployed app.
 Getting to this point was easiest when the Pi was on a commit that was older than the latest, hence the empty commits and then tweaking of the server files.
 This almost worked, but then I botched a command that interrupted the docker compose command and so I re-ran it one more time when all of a sudden the bug appeared: The Pi is no longer able to reach the github api.
 For real, I have two computers right next to one another and one can visit this URL while the other can't: https://api.github.com/repos/Donrwalsh/curiouser-paradox/commits.
 I've tried all the different things I can think of and none of them have lead anywhere.
 The plan is to come back to it with fresh eyes because this is truly bewildering and it's late.

+For real, I hopped on and re-ran the poll script without touching anything else and it worked without issue.
+Happy birthday to me!

 # Couldn't Have Done it Without You

 - https://www.markdownguide.org/extended-syntax/